 Yockey said that Mirasolo had not initiated the request for custody:

 “Chris was notified of the paternity matter and an order of filiation was issued by the court saying he had joint legal custody and reasonable visitation privileges,” she said.
 “He never initiated this.
 It was something routinely done by the prosecutor’s office when a party makes application for state assistance.

 “I don’t know what his plans or intentions might be regarding any future relationship with the child,” Yockey said.
 “This might be something we will have a conversation about, but he has not been served with any other court papers and is not scheduled to be in court.”

 The female victim seemed to corroborate Yockey’s assertion about public assistance triggering the disclosures and custody change:“I think this is all crazy,” she [the victim] told The News.
 “They (officials) never explained anything to me.
 I was receiving about $260 a month in food stamps for me and my son and health insurance for him.
 I guess they were trying to see how to get some of the money back.”

 According to the Detroit News, Mirasolo kidnapped the victim and her sister and kept them captive for two days before releasing and threatening to kill them if they told anyone.
 He served only six and a half months in prison and reportedly later went on to sexually assault another victim who was between 13 and 15 years old.

 On 17 October 2017, the order was rescinded:

-Sanilac County Judge Gregory Ross stressed that he was unaware of Christopher Mirasolo’s two previous criminal sexual conduct convictions — including one concerning the boy’s mother — when he issued the original ruling last month.
+Sanilac County Judge Gregory Ross stressed that he was unaware of Christopher Mirasolo’s two previous criminal sexual conduct convictions — including one concerning the boy’s mother — when he issued the original ruling.
 The new order grants Mirasolo no parental rights.